AnkitPrakash687/YoutubeTrendings/README.md

 ## Big Data Questions

-1. For each channel, find average number of likes - Vamshi Krishna Nuka.
+1. For each channel, I'II find average number of likes - Vamshi Krishna Nuka.
-2. For each channel, find sum of  comments-Venkata Dasari
+2. For each channel, I'II find sum of  comments-Venkata Dasari
-3. For each channel, find total views-Mushafiq Fakki 4.
+3. For each channel, I'II find total views-Mushafiq Fakki
+4. For each video ID, I'II find highest number of dislikes in a day - Ankit Prakash

 ## Big Data Solutions
 #### 1. Vamshi Krishna Nuka